 - Learning new skills

-The adventure can be as big or small as they’d like.
-A move closer to family and grandchildren offers the perfect opportunity to make new memories, and having your parents close by could mean a new enthusiastic babysitter for you!
+Moving to a new home closer to you and any grandchildren offers you and your parents the perfect opportunity to make new memories and create even stronger bonds.
+And, of course, having your parents close by could mean a new enthusiastic babysitter for you!

-If they speed through the wish list, there’s always the option of part-time work or volunteering in retirement.
+If they speed through their retirement wish list, there’s always the option of volunteering or part-time work.
 Check out these 10 ideas for part-time jobs for inspiration.

-Giving your parents the gift of support with their retirement planning will help them relax and be excited for the next phase of their lives.
-Ultimately, they’ll be happier, healthier and enjoy their retirement which is what we all want for our parents.
+Ultimately, with your support, they’ll be happier, healthier and enjoy their retirement even more, which is what we all want for our parents.